Home > Positioning > Subjects > Process philosophy

 Where process philosophy stops

-Process philosophy replaces substance with event — but the three main figures diverge on what follows.
+The tradition’s three classical figures diverge on what follows from the core move.
 Hegel’s process reaches absolute knowing; Bergson’s remains intuitive and anti-conceptual; Whitehead’s is systematic and speculative.
 None of them makes language the medium through which process is lived and shared.
 Hegel’s spirit develops through history but speaks in one voice.
 Bergson mistrusts language as spatialisation of duration.
 Whitehead’s actual occasions prehend each other but do not share a vocabulary.
-SPLectrum’s seed puts language at the centre of process: the medium through which subjects experience reality (P2), share knowledge (P3), and evolve together (P5).
-Process philosophy provides the ontology; the seed provides the linguistics.
+Peirce is the partial exception: signs and interpretants are processual, but his account stays within the logic of representation rather than the shared practice of language.

 Persons